 Nahla works with different mediums such as urban research, the culinary arts, ceramics and drawing.

 She earned her MA in Curatorial Practice from the Bath School of Art and Design (2012), and her BFA in Sculpture from Central Saint Martin’s College of Art and Design (2009).
 She previously led and developed the community programme at Sharjah Art Foundation, and currently develops education projects independently and in collaboration with institutions including Art Jameel, Warehouse 421, and the Beacon House National Trust University.
 She is also a culinary navigator, podcast host and ethnographer with Frying Pan Adventures; a tourism company specialised in food and walking, the co-founder of The Alchemy of Dyeing; an alchemical dyeing educational platform; Forsa School; a critical and professional programme for artists and Daftar Asfar; a sketchbook publishing collective.
+Her work has been presented at Art Dubai 2021 as part of the Campus Art Dubai 8.0 residency and is represented by August Fifth and Beyyn.
+She is currently part of the 8th cohort of the Salama Bint Hamdan Emerging Artists Fellowship.

 About Trevor Yeung